Ramsey numbers of cycles in random graphs

 \begin{lemma} Let $d, k, M, m, n$ satisfy $d \geq 2$, $k+1 \geq m$, $m \leq M$ and $M \leq n/4$.
 Suppose $G$ is an $n$-vertex graph which is a $(k,d)$-expander and $(m,M)$-joined.
 If $G$ is not Hamiltonian, then $G$ has at least $\frac{1}{16} \binom{n}{2}$ boosters. \end{lemma}

 To prove \cref{lemma:tapaoenboosters}, we recall the basics of the rotation-extension technique.
 Let $P$ be a path in a graph $G$, whose endpoints are $u$ and $v$, and we consider its vertices to be ordered so that $u$ is its first vertex.
 Given $x \in V(P)$, we write $x^{-}$ for the vertex before $x$ on $P$, and $x^{+}$ for the vertex after $x$ on $P$, if they exist.
-For $X \subseteq V(P)$, we write $X^{-} = \{ x^{-} : x \in P \}$ and $X^{+} = \{ x^{+} : x \in P \}$.
-Note that if $x \in V(P)$ is a neighbour of $v$, then $P - xx^{+} + vx$ is a path on $G$ from $u$ to $x^{+}$ and vertex set $V(P)$.
+For $X \subseteq V(P)$, we write $X^{-} = \{ x^{-} : x \in X \}$ and $X^{+} = \{ x^{+} : x \in X \}$.
+Note that if $x \in V(P)$ is a neighbour of $v$, then $P - xx^{+} + vx$ is a path in $G$ from $u$ to $x^{+}$ whose vertex set is $V(P)$.
 We say such a path is obtained from $P$ by an \emph{elementary rotation}.
 A path obtained from $P$ by a sequence of elementary rotations, with $u$ fixed, is a path \emph{derived} from $P$.
 The set of ending vertices of paths derived from $P$, including $v$, will be denoted by $S(P, u)$.
 Note that $S(P, u) \subseteq V(P)$, and that for every $w \in S(P,u)$ there exists a path in $G$ of the same length as $P$ with endpoints $u$ and $w$.
-The following result was shown by Brandt, Broersma, Diestel and Kriesell~\cite[Lemma 2.6]{BBDK2006}.
+The following result appears in~\cite[Lemma 2.6]{BBDK2006}.